-Tracey the friendly resident dog will warmly greet you in the parking lot upon arrival and she will lead you down the path towards the bamboo homes.
+Tracey the friendly resident dog will warmly greet you in the parking lot upon arrival and she will lead you down the path toward the bamboo homes.

 There is no official reception though one of the staff members will make themselves known to assist you with your check-in and help with your bags.

-Chek-in is from 3 pm and check-out is at 11 am.
+Check-in is at 3 pm and check-out is at 11 am.

 THE SEVEN ECO BAMBOO HOMES AT HIDEOUT BALI

 Due to its popularity, the owners of Hideout have gone from having just one home to now seven bamboo homes in this beautiful sanctuary.

 Below is a list of the 7 bamboo homes that Hideout has on offer.
 Click on the links below to book online in advance and be guaranteed the best rates.

 - Hideout Bali